Zillow Group, Inc. research snapshot

 Trend status

-Bearish to neutral after a sharp drawdown, with price below the tracked 50-day and 200-day moving averages
+Neutral to improving after a deep drawdown, with price above the 50-day moving average but still far below the 200-day moving average

 Informational use only.
 This page is not investment advice.